westerndigitalcorporation/swerv-ISS/README.md

     peek <res> <addr>
       Print value of resource res (one of r, f, c, m) and address addr.
-	  For memory (m) up to 2 addreses may be provided to define a range of memory locaitons to be printed.
+	  For memory (m) up to 2 addresses may be provided to define a range of memory locations to be printed.
       examples: peek r x1   peek c mtval   peek m 0x4096

     peek pc